Establishing, Evaluating, and Changing Centers, Institutes, and Center-like Units

 Some centers will have department-like characteristics when they are established, or they may evolve into department-like units over time.
 Department-like units are governed by Chapter 5 of FPP and should follow guidelines that apply to departments.
 The provost and the University Committee will resolve questions concerning the interpretation of FPP in relation to structures that have both center-like and department-like characteristics.

 UW-Madison has more than 250 centers.
-Every five years, the provost and the office of Academic Planning and Analysis will work with the deans to review the list of centers to assure that it is complete and current and that appropriate approvals are sought for establishing, restructuring, renaming, or discontinuing centers.
+Every five years, the provost and the office of Academic Planning and Institutional Research will work with the deans to review the list of centers to assure that it is complete and current and that appropriate approvals are sought for establishing, restructuring, renaming, or discontinuing centers.

 Official approval of centers is required because centers represent UW-Madison to the external community.
 The approval process involves peer review to assure that the center activity meets a defined academic need unmet by other structures, that faculty with an interest in the center activity have an opportunity to comment, and that the resource needs of and resource contributions to the center from various campus units are evaluated and vetted by appropriate governance bodies.